Menu

 3. Ask for Help When Needed

-We should ask friends and family for help when we need it, and explain that if we can’t meet their expectations with some things, then it isn’t our fault.
+We can ask friends and family for help when we need it, and explain that if we can’t meet their expectations with some things, then it isn’t our fault.

 By being honest about what we experience and where and when we may need support, it can open others’ eyes.